pradyuman001/ChatWise-Assignment/README.md

 # ChatWise-Assignment

-ChatWise Assignment is a Assignmet Android application mad using Kotlin and Material Design.
+ChatWise Assignment is a Assignmet Android application made using Kotlin and Material Design.